-- Enablement - how do you train sales to talk about pricing so they understand how they negotiate it?
+- Sales enablement - how do you train sales to talk about pricing so they understand how they negotiate it?

 - Customers - they have to understand pricing or they won't buy it, a confused buyer won't buy.
 Buyers don't want to make mistakes.

 - Competitive intelligence - what are your competitors doing?
 You're not copying their pricing, but it's going to inform your pricing.